739-49 Penn Street,

 1 person favorited this theater

-The Embassy Theatre in Reading, PA opened April 4, 1931, with the movie “Stolen Heaven” and was owned by Wilmer and Vincent.
-The Embassy was designed by Philadelphia architect William H. Lee with his associates Armand Carroll and Charles E. Horn.
+Built on the site of the Empire Theatre.
+The Embassy Theatre in Reading, PA opened April 4, 1931, with the movie “Stolen Heaven” starring Nancy Carroll.
+It was owned by Wilmer and Vincent Corp.
+The Embassy Theatre was designed by Philadelphia architect William H. Lee with his associates Armand de Cortieux Carroll and Charles E. Horn.
 Dazzling, semi-Atmospheric Art Deco style movie palaces designed by Lee’s firm had opened in late-1930 in Norristown, PA (the Norris Theatre) and in Philadelphia (the Erlen Theatre).

 The facade was glazed and polychrome Terra Cotta from Conkling-Armstrong of Philadelphia.
 The oval shaped aluminum ticket booth had carved glass and a marble base.
 The copper marquee had a glass ceiling.
 As if it were a rocket, an illuminated lantern topped the 80 feet tall, copper vertical tower!
 More than 2,000 feet of glass tubing was used for the neon, red neon for letters, and blue and green for the rest.